 Bacon Roses are a yummy twist on the traditional floral gift!
-You’ll love how I easily perfected the really clever Bacon Roses with extra special touches.
+You’ll love to see how to easily bake these clever sweet treats with an extra special touch.

 Why pay for a Bacon Rose delivery?
-This is a quick appetizer and thoughtful idea for parties that is now a Father’s Day tradition in our home.
+This is a quick appetizer and thoughtful idea for parties that is a Valentine’s and Father’s Day tradition in our home.
+It’s a sure-fire hit to surprise the loved ones in your life!

 Begin by allowing your oven to preheat to 375 degrees Fahrenheit while you are creating your bacon rosebuds.

-Begin by threading your bacon though your skewer on one end, then roll up tightly about one-third of the way.
+Begin Skewering: Thread your bacon strip through your skewer on one end, then roll up tightly about one-third of the way.

-Now, here’s my special twist to really help our Bacon Roses look like roses.
-We simply twist our bacon strip clockwise to make the rose petals easily form little points.
-My video tutorial helps you see the exact motion and direction I twirled to make my bacon flowers look so realistic.
+Rose Shape Twist: Now, here’s my special twist to really help our Bacon Roses look like roses.
+Simply twist your bacon strip counter-clockwise to make the rose petals easily form little points.
+My video tutorial (see below) helps you see the exact motion and direction I twirled to make my bacon flowers look realistic.

 Looking to make candied bacon roses?
 Dip and smother them into a lot of brown sugar for a hard candy coating.

-I hope you enjoyed my first little cooking recipe and are inspired to whip up some Bacon Roses, too!
+I hope you are inspired to whip up some Bacon Roses, too!

 - Bacon 12 oz